Skip to main content

 In the top bar of UI, on right side, there is an Agents menu.
 It can be used to find and manage agents.

-The first position, Agents allows for browsing active agents that can execute jobs.
-The table of agents shows their address, current system where they are running, if they are running on bare-metal host or in Docker container, what capabilities host system has, currently running job, etc.
+The first position, Agents, allows for browsing active agents that can execute jobs.
+The table of agents shows their address, the current system where they are running, whether they are running on a bare-metal host or in a Docker container, the capabilities of the host system, and the currently running job, etc.

-Clicking the agent address leads to agent page which shows Agent details.
-Here, it is also possible to assign an agent to Agents Groups.
-These groups are used in job definitions in workflow schema to indicate from which group an agent should be selected to execute indicated job.
+Clicking on the agent address leads to the agent page, which displays the details of the agent.
+Here, it is also possible to assign an agent to Agent Groups.
+These groups are used in job definitions in the workflow schema to indicate which group an agent should be selected from to execute the specified job.

 Agents Groups

-The next menu position, Groups, allows for gathering agents into groups.
-Grouping can be arbitrary and manually managed by administrator.
-It can be by hardware features, host system capabilities, etc.
+The next menu option, Groups, allows for organizing agents into groups.
+Grouping can be done arbitrarily and managed manually by an administrator.
+This can be based on hardware features, host system capabilities, and so on.

 Discovered Agents

-The last menu position, Discovered, shows list of agents that tried to connect to the Kraken server but are not authorized to do so.
-Here we can find newly setup agent and athorize it.
-From that moment it can execute jobs but first it is good to assign this new agent to proper groups.
+The last menu option, Discovered, shows a list of agents that have tried to connect to the Kraken server but are not authorized to do so.
+Here, we can find newly set up agents and authorize them.
+Once authorized, these agents can execute jobs, but it is recommended to assign them to the appropriate groups first.

 Setting up a New Agent

 There are several methods for setting up a new Kraken Agent.
-It can be installed on a host system using a installation script.
+It can be installed on a host system using an installation script.
 It can be started as a Docker container.
-It is also possible to copy agent binaries and setup it manually.
+It is also possible to copy agent binaries and set it up manually.

 Network Connections

 While setting up a new agent, network connections need to be considered.
-Kraken Agent needs to have connections to several services.
-They are presented in Architecture chapter.
-The required services are: Kraken Server, MinIO and ClickHouse.
+The Kraken Agent needs to have connections to several services, which are outlined in the Architecture chapter.
+The required services include Kraken Server, MinIO, and ClickHouse.

-The address of the server must be passed to agent binary using -s switch.
-This is handled by install script or is already backed into Docker image with Kraken Agent.
+The address of the server must be passed to the agent binary using the -s switch or via the KRAKEN_SERVER_ADDR environment variable.
+This is handled by the installation script or is already embedded into the Docker image with Kraken Agent.

-In that moment the address of MinIO and ClickHouse should be acquired from the server.
-Unfortunatelly if Kraken Server is started by docker compose then the addresses of these services are internal ie. from a subnet that was created by docker compose.
-The services are published to the host using defined ports in the docker compose yaml configuration file.
-So when the Kraken Agent is started externally then the addresses to MinIO and ClickHouse needs to be provided.
-This can be done by defining environemnt variables: KRAKEN_CLICKHOUSE_ADDR and KRAKEN_MINIO_ADDR.
-More details about setting them is provided in the next sections.
+In that moment, the addresses of MinIO and ClickHouse should be acquired from the server.
+Unfortunately, if the Kraken Server is started by Docker Compose, then the addresses of these services are internal, i.e., from a subnet that was created by Docker Compose.
+The services are published to the host using defined ports in the Docker Compose YAML configuration file.
+Therefore, when the Kraken Agent is started externally, the addresses for MinIO and ClickHouse need to be provided manually.
+This can be done by defining environment variables: KRAKEN_CLICKHOUSE_ADDR and KRAKEN_MINIO_ADDR.
+More details about setting them are provided in the next sections.

 Installing by a Script

-This method relies on an install script that is hosted on Kraken server.
+This method relies on an installation script that is hosted on the Kraken server.

-Make sure that in Kraken Web UI, on Kraken -> Settings page there is URL to Kraken Server set (copy and paste URL from web browser to this field).
+Make sure that in the Kraken Web UI, on the Kraken -> Settings page, there is a URL to the Kraken Server set.
+Please copy and paste the URL from the web browser into this field.

 Agent Install steps: